Schiz0mania/core-codes-of-C-MPT/readme.md

 ---

 > This project adheres to the principles of reproducibility and transparency.
 All synthetic experiments and key implementations are directly runnable locally.
-For further extension or integration into Geth environments, refer to the article’s appendix and code comments.
+For further extension or integration into Geth environments, refer to the article setup.